Scrin/RuuviCollector/README.md

 RuuviCollector is an application for collecting sensor measurements from RuuviTags and storing them to InfluxDB.
 For more about how and for what this is used for, see [this](https://f.ruuvi.com/t/collecting-ruuvitag-measurements-and-displaying-them-with-grafana/267) post.

+Do you have a [Ruuvi Gateway](https://ruuvi.com/gateway/)?
+You might be insterested in [RuuviBridge](https://github.com/Scrin/RuuviBridge) instead.
+You can also use [ruuvi-go-gateway](https://github.com/Scrin/ruuvi-go-gateway) if you want to upgrade to the "new stack" without needing a physical Ruuvi Gateway, or want to use a mix of both.

 Note: This tool is primarily intended for advanced users, so some knowledge in Linux and Java might be necessary for fully understanding how to use this.
 However there is a more beginner friendly setup "guide" [here](https://ruuvi.com/setting-up-raspberry-pi-as-a-ruuvi-gateway/)

 ### Features